DaveTrev/eye_deal/README.md

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to fix errors and test responsiveness.
 - [Heroku](https://heroku.com/) was used to deploy the website.
 - [Elephant SQL](https://www.elephantsql.com/) was used to host the database.
+- [Lucid App](https://www.lucidchart.com/) was used to create erd diagram
 - [Font Awesome](https://fontawesome.com/) was used for the website icons.
 - [Google Fonts](https://fonts.google.com/) was used for the website font.
 - [Stripe](https://stripe.com/gb) was used to process the card payment functionality.